jjvanzon/Circular-Language-Spec/spec/classes/classes.md

 But using dashed *shapes* might be optional.

-Here an object would be used as another object’s class:
+Here an object might be used as another object’s class:

 ![](images/Classes.006.png)